rootstrap/arqo/README.md

 ```

 ## Chaining scopes
-Of course you can chain everything together, methods defined in the query object and scopes defined in the model and inside Rails.
+Of course you can chain everything together, methods defined in the query object and scopes defined in the model or by Rails.
 ```ruby
 # app/queries/user_query.rb